DRESS: Disentangled Representation-based Self-Supervised Meta-Learning for Diverse Tasks: Introduction

-We hypothesize that this observation can be attributed to the lack of \emph{task diversity} in many popular few-shot learning benchmarks.
-For instance, in canonical few-shot learning datasets such as Omniglot \cite{omniglot}, \emph{mini}ImageNet \cite{miniimagenet}, and CIFAR-FS \cite{cifarfs}, the distinct tasks differ solely in that their targets belong to distinct, non-overlapping sets of object classes.
-In essence, these few-shot learning tasks all share the same nature: main object classification.
-Hence, there is one degenerate strategy for solving all these tasks simultaneously without the need for individually identifying each task or relying on meta-training labels: compare the main object in the query image to the main objects in the few-shot support images, and assign the class label based on similarity to support images.
-This strategy can be easily achieved through pre-training with contrastive learning using common image augmentations like rotation and cropping which preserve the semantics of the main object, while discarding other factors such as orientation and background~\cite{balestriero2023cookbookselfsupervisedlearning}.
-Given the shared nature of tasks on these specific benchmarks, it is not surprising that a single pre-trained encoder can perform competitively against meta-learning methods.
+We hypothesize that this finding can be attributed to the lack of \emph{task diversity} in many popular few-shot learning benchmarks.
+For instance, in canonical few-shot learning datasets such as Omniglot \citep{omniglot}, \emph{mini}ImageNet \citep{miniimagenet}, and CIFAR-FS \citep{cifarfs}, the distinct tasks differ solely in that their targets belong to non-overlapping sets of object classes.
+In essence, these tasks all share the same nature: main object classification.
+Hence, there is one degenerate strategy for solving all these tasks simultaneously: compare the main object in the query image to the main objects in the few-shot support images, and assign the class label based on similarity to support images.
+This strategy can be achieved through pre-training with contrastive learning using common image augmentations like rotation and cropping which preserve the semantics of the main object, while discarding factors such as orientation and background~\citep{balestriero2023cookbookselfsupervisedlearning}.
+Given the shared nature of tasks on these benchmarks, it is not surprising that a single pre-trained encoder can perform competitively against meta-learning methods.

-To rigorously challenge a model's adaptation ability achieved by either meta-learning or pre-training and fine-tuning, we advocate for the establishment of few-shot learning benchmarks that include tasks with fundamentally distinctive natures.
-Specifically, we consider tasks beyond main object classification, such as identifying object orientation, background color, ambient lighting, or attributes of secondary objects in the image.
-At the same time, models should be \emph{agnostic} to the nature of the evaluation tasks.
-Such setups can reveal the model's true capacity to learn strictly from the few-shot samples, with \emph{task identification} expected to be an essential component.
+To rigorously challenge a model's adaptation ability, we advocate for the establishment of few-shot learning benchmarks that include tasks with fundamentally distinctive natures.
+Specifically, we consider tasks beyond main object classification, such as identifying object orientation, background color, ambient lighting, or attributes of secondary objects.
+In addition, models should be \emph{agnostic} to the nature of the evaluation tasks.
+Such setups can reveal the model's true capacity to learn strictly from the few-shot samples, with \emph{task identification} as an essential learning component.
+Furthermore, we highlight a key consequence of high task diversity: when meta-testing tasks differ significantly in nature from meta-training tasks, the labels in meta-training tasks may provide misleading guidance to the model, towards premature fixation on a narrow perspective of the input data.
+Recognizing this issue, we reaffirm the preference of \textit{self-supervised} meta-learning over supervised meta-learning.